 Johnathon Collins â" once homeless five months ago -- is no stranger to sleeping outside.

-The park, the streets, where ever I could sleep at, says Collins.
+"The park, the streets, where ever I could sleep at," says Collins.

-Out here being homeless, it TMs cold now -- you all know how cold it is -- and it TMs not a place for anybody.
-People get hurt all the time, says Collins.
+"Out here being homeless, it's cold now -- you all know how cold it is -- and it's not a place for anybody.
+People get hurt all the time," says Collins.

 "Tomorrow night when they're in the comfort of their home is when it really hits like, 'Wow.
-I TMm able to have this house and warm bed while there's others that are still on the street, TM he says.
+I'm able to have this house and warm bed while there's others that are still on the street,'" he says.

-Talking to people they didn't think Albany had a homeless problem.
-This was our way of basically raising awareness saying hey one night we're going to sleep out one night for those who sleep out every night, says Urick.
+"Talking to people they didn't think Albany had a homeless problem.
+This was our way of basically raising awareness saying hey one night we're going to sleep out one night for those who sleep out every night," says Urick.

 Another testimonial speaker at the Sleep Out says 90 percent of those who are homeless are so because of the economy and are trying to get out of their situation.
 Collins says with hard work and persistence those people can get out of their situation just like he did.

-By the grace of God I'm not only came out of being homeless but to be in my own apartment now, he says.
+"By the grace of God I'm not only came out of being homeless but to be in my own apartment now," he says.

 Within an hour at their location at the Albany Mall, Mission Change raised $500.
 The donations will go on to directly benefit local organizations involved in ending local homelessness.